TunedMystic/gingersnap/assets/posts/documentation.md

 	"site": {
 		"name": "Gingersnap",
 		"host": "gingersnap.dev",
-		"tagline": "The Snappy Way to Build Static Sites.", "description": "Gingersnap is a simple and effortless static site generator.
+		"tagline": "The Snappy Way to Build Static Sites", "description": "Gingersnap is a simple and effortless static site generator.
 Get up and running with one command, and export the site when you're ready to publish!", "theme": "pink",
 		"display": "grid"